 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

-Add the vegetable stock and bring to a boil over medium-high heat.
+- Add the vegetable stock and bring to a boil over medium-high heat.
 Lower the temperature and simmer for 25-30 minutes or until all the vegetables are tender.
 Add the dill, salt, and pepper.
 Serve hot with a dollop of vegan yogurt or sour cream.
-A great homemade vegan sour cream recipe can be found here.

 You can certainly use equal parts canned tomato if you don't have fresh.